luccastera/api-throttling/README.md

 <p>Finally, we want anyone who might use this Rack middleware to be able to set their limit via the <em>requests_per_hour</em> option.</p>

 <p>The full code for our middleware is below.
-You can also find it on github.</p>
+You can also find it at <a href="https://github.com/dambalah/api-throttling">github.com/dambalah/api-throttling</a>.</p>

 <pre>
 require 'rubygems'